everzet/jade.php/README.md

-# HTAML - template engine for PHP5.3
+# HTAML - template compiler for PHP5.3

-*HTAML* is Jade's port to PHP5.3.

-*Jade* is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org).
+*HTAML* is a high performance template compiler heavily influenced by [Haml](http://haml-lang.com) and implemented for PHP 5.3.

 ## Features